mozilla-iam/cis/well-known-endpoint/README.md

 The `make` target uploading the files verifies the files are correctly signed before uploading.
 If that's not the case, you may need to regenerate the signature with `make sign`.

+# Scopes in the authorizer / access provider

+Scopes are declared here and used in code  The OAuth2 authorizer (here, Auth0) also needs to know about these scopes.
+In order to deploy them easily, they're recorded in the `auth0_helper` directory and can be used directly with API calls, until github.com/mozilla-iam/auth0-ci support this natively.

 # Where does Mozilla run this?

 Mozilla runs this in the IAM AWS environment: http://sso.mozilla.com/iam-infra